Become an Advocacy Ambassador

 Learn more about the Advocacy Ambassador program in this flyer.

-• Request to be included in district mailings and e-newsletters of elected officials
+- Request to be included in local elected officials’ district mailings and e-newsletters.

-• Share your story and/or provide public testimony on legislation you feel passionate about
+- Share your personal story or provide public testimony on important legislation.

-• Record and report back to the IASB Governmental Relations team on district events and/or meetings in a timely manner
+- Update the IASB Governmental Relations team on district events and meetings with legislators.

 If you are interested in becoming an IASB Advocacy Ambassador, simply fill out the online interest form below.
 Contact the IASB Government Relations team with questions.